thrishank/gmail-ai/README.md

 This project is a Gmail AI application that uses Google's Generative AI and Google s Gemini API to classify emails into different categories.
 It integrates with Gmail to help users manage and organize their emails efficiently.

-### Key Features
+### Tech Stack & Key Features

-- **Frontend**: Built using Next.js for a modern and responsive user interface.
+- **Frontend**: Built using Next.js and tailwind CSS for styling.
+- **Backend**: Next.js API routes
+- **Authentication**: Implements Google Oauth user authentication using next-auth.
-- **Integration**: Uses Google's Gemini API and Gmail API for email classification.
+- **Integration**: Get's the last X emails of the user using the Gmail API and Uses Google's Gemini API for email classification.
-- **Authentication**: Implements user authentication using next-auth.
 - **Email Classification**: Classifies emails into predefined categories such as Important, Promotions, Social, Marketing, Spam, and General.
 - **User Interface**: Provides an intuitive interface for users to view and classify their emails.